Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.

-- In 40.2% of his games this season, Acuna has tallied at least one RBI.
-In 16 of those games (13.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in nine contests.
+- Acuna has had an RBI in 49 games this season (38.9%), including 16 multi-RBI outings (12.7%).
+He has also driven home three or more of his team's runs in nine contests.

-- He has scored in 77 games this year, with multiple runs 27 times.
+- He has scored in 79 games this season, with multiple runs 27 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.